Visiting traditional sheepfold to sample their cheese, Romania | Sue Badyari

 Romanians really make the most of summer, because they know a long, harsh winter is around the corner, so enjoying the summer fruits is a big part of appreciating the season!

-At the tale end of summer the berries and stone-fruits are at their most plump and juicy.
+At the tail end of summer the berries and stone-fruits are at their most plump and juicy.
 One guesthouse owner, Ionica, took us to his orchard to pick fruit for the day ahead.
 Ionica was pulling plums of all colours from the trees with great gusto, filling our arms until we could carry no more.

 When not laden down with fruit donated by kind locals, we found our own.
 Every day while walking, we passed patches of wild strawberries and raspberries… impossible to resist and the perfect snack to keep us going until lunch.